nickworkvfi/Gitbook-ADK/group___d_e_f___i_n_p_u_t___s_e_l_e_c_t.md

 ---
-title: EMV_CTLS_SetupTransaction: Which data is included in input struct
+title: EMV_CTLS_SetupTransaction- Which data is included in input struct
 summary: Contents of the input in EMV_CTLS_START_STRUCT::Info_Included_Data, EMV_CTLS_SetupTransaction()

 ---